Riau Islands: Etymology

 There are several possible origins of the word riau.
 The first possible origins is that riau is derived from the Portuguese word rio, which means river.
 After the fall of the Malacca Sultanate in the early 16th century, the remaining Malaccan nobles and subjects fled from Malacca to mainland Sumatra while being pursued by the Portuguese.
 The Portuguese is believed to have reached as far as the Siak River.

-The second version claims that riau comes from the word riahi which means sea water.
+The second theory of origins claims that riau comes from the word riahi which means sea water.
 The word is allegedly derived from the figure of Sinbad al-Bahar in the book of the One Thousand and One Nights.

 Another version is that riau is derived from the Malay word riuh, which means crowded, frenzied working people.
 This word is believed used to reflect the nature of the Malay people in present-day Bintan.
 The name is likely to have become famous since Raja Kecil moved the Malay kingdom center from Johor to Ulu Riau in 1719.
 This name was used as one of the four main sultanates that formed the kingdoms of Riau, Lingga, Johor and Pahang.
 However, as the consequences of the Anglo-Dutch Treaty of 1824 between the Netherlands and United Kingdom, the Johor-Pahang sultanates fell under British influence, while the Riau-Lingga sultanates fell under Dutch influence.